 Should your child be too ill to attend school then you must telephone the school office with an explanation for your child’s absence.
 Please ensure that you inform the Office staff directly before 9.00am on the first day of absence or the absence may be registered as unauthorised and a penalty notice may be issued.

 This absence must be followed by a note of explanation when your child returns to school.
 If your child is away for three days you must keep the school informed by telephone.
-After three days the school will require a letter and medical card.
+After three days the school will require a letter or a medical card.